 In 1846, Brigham Young led his Mormon pioneers westward into present-day North Omaha.
 Almost a decade after they left camp, James Mitchell founded the town of Florence in their place.
-He was an early leader, as was Erastus Beadle.
+Banker James Parker was important in North Omaha, as was Erastus Beadle.
 Beadle, working on behalf of a New York-based investors group, rallied settlers into a town called Saratoga and village called Sulphur Springs between the North Freeway and Carter Lake, from Locust to Fort Streets.
 His leadership caused that little place to boom to 600 residents in a year; when the funders pulled their backing within a year, Beadle moved on.

 Growing Into the City

 A vital thing happened in the 1870s though.
 In that decade, African Americans began moving to Omaha as part of a national trend of Blacks moving from the South to cities in the north.
 By the early 1880s Omaha had approximately 500 black people who lived there; by 1900 there were 1000.
-Every ethnic group in the city had its leaders, and the black community wasn’t different than others.
+Every ethnic group in North Omaha had its leaders, and the Black community wasn’t different than others.

-Millard’s son, John Singleton, was also very active and influential in North Omaha politics and community leadership.
+Millard’s son, Dr. John A. Singleton, was also very active and influential in North Omaha politics and community leadership.
 Serving as the Deputy Register of Deeds of Douglas County in the early 1920s, he was a delegate to the Republican County Central Committee in 1926.
-In 1926, he ran for a seat in the Nebraska House of Representatives against Walter Johnson and John Berry, eventually winning.
-Just two years later though, he was defeated in the primary election by fellow Black Republican Aaron Manasses McMillan.
+In 1926, he ran for a seat in the Nebraska House of Representatives, eventually winning.
+Just two years later though, he was defeated in the primary election by fellow Black Republican Dr. Aaron M. McMillan.
 He ran again in 1930, losing in the primary to E F Fogarty and to Johnny Owen in 1932.
-Singleton generally supported Omaha’s Republican mayors, saying that Mayor Dahlman and Mayor Richard Lee Metcalfe were friends to blacks.
+Singleton generally supported Omaha’s Republican mayors, saying that Mayor Dahlman and Mayor Richard Lee Metcalfe were friends to Black people.
 In 1926, he supported Omaha boss Tom Dennison’s Square Seven ticket.
 On the evening of April 16, 1930, a cross was burnt by KKK members on Singleton’s lawn.
 John was away, but his wife and niece were there.
 His father, Millard, arrived shortly and tore down the cross in front of a large crowd.